-Note: Avoid selecting an alternative directory that includes spaces in the name.
+Note: Do not select an alternative directory that includes spaces in the name.
 Spaces can create problems when configuring connections with other command-line-based components.

-- 6. If the installer cannot locate a PDF viewer, it will prompt you to browse for one.
-If you wish, browse for a PDF viewer to use, and click Next. - 7.
-On the Base Setup screen, choose whether you want to install Electric Runner client applications, and click Next. - 8.
+- 6. On the Base Setup screen, choose whether you want to install Electric Runner (eRunner) client applications, and click Next. - 7.
 On the Electric Agent screen, enter options for the locally installed Electric Agent/EFS.

-- ° Type-in the Cluster Manager host name or IP address. - Accept the default Cluster Manager port 8030 or type-in the alternative port you supplied during the Cluster Manager server installation. - Enter the number of agents to run-the installer calculates the default number of agents based on the effective number of CPUs on the machine.
+- o Type in the Cluster Manager host name or IP address. - Accept the default Cluster Manager port 8030 or type in the alternative port that you supplied during the Cluster Manager server installation. - Enter the number of agents to run.
+The installer calculates the default number of agents based on the effective number of CPUs on the machine.
 Default=1, if one CPU is present.
 If more than one CPU is present, the default value is the number of effective CPUs.
 The maximum number of agents allowed on one 32-bit machine is 32; the maximum for one 64-bit machine is 64. - Accept the default agent temporary directory, or choose an alternative.
-On Linux or Solaris, this directory must not be a symbolic link. - Accept the default for the Secure Agent Console Port checkbox if you do not plan to use the secure port, or select the checkbox if you want to use the secure port. - If this agent machine is part of the grid, select the Host is part of Platform Computing LSF Grid checkbox.
-(For this field, the term "LSF" refers to all grid engines.) - ° Accept the default to keep all existing log files or select the checkbox to Remove existing log files. - ° Select the checkbox to Reboot host if needed. - Accept the default to install the Electric Runner service, or clear the checkbox to not install this service.
+On Linux or Solaris, this directory must not be a symbolic link. - Accept the default for the Secure Agent Console Port checkbox if you will not use the secure port, or select the checkbox if you want to use the secure port. - If this agent machine is part of the grid, select the Host is part of Platform Computing LSF Grid checkbox.
+(For this field, "LSF" refers to all grid engines.) - o (Optional) Select the Remove old Electric Agent logs checkbox. - o (Optional) Select the Reboot host if needed checkbox. - (Optional) Select the Install Electric Runner Service checkbox.